 The Lover's Knot

-Obvious to many at the time, Dianna's favorite tiara was the Lover's Knot.
+Obvious to many at the time, Diana's favorite tiara was the Lover's Knot.
 The neo-classical masterpiece was commissioned by the Queen Mary in 1913.
 It featured 38 teardrop pearls suspended by bows (lover's knots).
 This Royal heirloom could possibly be one of the most magnificent pieces of jewelry the Princess ever wore.

 Princess Di was allowed to keep all of the jewelry that came into her possession during her 15 years of marriage to Prince Charles; All but the Lover's Knot.
 After returning it to the Queen Mother in 1991, the tiara was worn 3 times by The Duchess of Cambridge, Kate Middleton, before being placed in the Windsor vaults.